Counseling Center Director & Therapists

 She is offering a 6-week group series entitled: Mending the Brokenness: A Path to Healing in our West Palm Beach location with a start date to be announced.
 Please email [email protected] if you would like more information.

-Please feel free to contact us!
+Please contact us!

 United Methodist Church of the Palm Beaches in West Palm Beach, FL